 Substitute House Bill No. 6222, also known as Public Act No. 25-14, addresses the management of eastern oysters and the regulation of bait species in the state.
-The bill mandates that the Commissioner of Agriculture review a study conducted by a marine research program regarding the appropriate minimum length for eastern oysters to be harvested.
+The bill mandates that the Commissioner of Agriculture review a study from a local university regarding the appropriate minimum length for harvesting eastern oysters.
 Following this review, the commissioner is required to consult with scientific experts and provide a detailed recommendation to the General Assembly's environment committee by February 1, 2026.
 This recommendation will focus on ensuring the optimal health of the oysters and the sustainability of the state's oyster beds.

-Additionally, the bill modifies existing regulations concerning bait species.
-It repeals Section 26-45 of the general statutes and introduces new provisions that require individuals to obtain a bait dealer's license to sell or offer bait species.
-However, exemptions are made for those with a commercial hatchery license and for food service establishments regulated under the public health code, provided the bait is prepared for human consumption and not resold.
-The bill establishes licensing fees, record-keeping requirements, and inspection rights for the commissioner, while also stipulating penalties for violations, including class D misdemeanors for non-compliance.
+Additionally, the bill revises Section 26-45 of the general statutes, which pertains to the licensing of bait dealers.
+The new language specifies that individuals must obtain a bait dealer's license to sell or offer bait species, with exceptions for those holding a commercial hatchery license and food service establishments regulated under the public health code, provided the bait is prepared for human consumption and not resold.
+The bill also outlines the licensing process, fees, record-keeping requirements, and penalties for violations, including the potential for class D misdemeanor charges for non-compliance.

 Statutes affected: